 Connect modules can be reused for different, but compatible disciplines by specifying different discipline combinations in which the connect module can be used.
-The form is where the specified disciplines shall be compatible for both the continuous and discrete disciplines of the given connect module.
+The form is connect connect_module_identifier connect_attributes discipline_identifier , discipline_identifier ;

+where the specified disciplines shall be compatible for both the continuous and discrete disciplines of the given connect module.